Phone-GWP-group

 Pulp is not only produced from timber but can also be created in an environmentally friendly way by recycling woodchips and shavings leftover from lumber mill waste.

-Before being recycled this waste used to be disposed of at landfills or was burnt.
+Before being recycled, this waste was disposed of in landfills or burned.

 Wood chippings